Why upload speeds matter

 · 30-40Mbps – If you enjoy high-quality streaming in 4k.
 And eventually, 8K

-Of course, if you switch to Cuckoo full fibre broadband, you can choose between a whopping 150, 500 or 900Mbps.
-Remember, that’s for both download and upload.
-All the speed you and your friends or family could possibly need, all of the time.
+Of course, if you switch to Cuckoo full fibre broadband, you'll have all the upload speed you and your friends or family could possibly need, all of the time.
 As we explain below...

 What affects my upload speed?